GraphTune/GraphTune/README.md

 Preprocessing
 ------------

 We first store graphs in a binary format called *D-Galois-T graph file*  (`.gr` file extension).
-Other formats such as edge-list or Matrix-Market can be converted to `.gr` format with `graph-convert` tool provided in D-Galois-T.
+Other formats such as edge-list can be converted to `.gr` format with `graph-convert` tool provided in D-Galois-T.
 You can build graph-convert as follows: